Emotion Wheel – Identify and Understand Your Feelings

 For self-reflection and clarity

-To get to know yourself better, explore your inner world, and become more aware of what you feel and need.
+To get to know yourself better, explore your inner world, and become more aware of what you need.

 celebration